 Potential noise from the proposed development has been considered and the development has been oriented to address this issue.
-Equipment and plant have also been designed to be away from neighbouring properties, minimising their exposure to these elements.
+Equipment and plant are distanced from neighbouring properties, minimising their exposure to these elements.
+Any noise attenuating measures including the 2.4m Acoustic Barrier, have been appropriately screened by the provision of landscaping and the addition of a rural style fence which is demonstrated in the Architectural Drawings (Appendix A).

-3.6 Safety and Security
+4.6 Safety and Security